andro-jr/fonepay-package/README.md

 - Amount validation to ensure positive numbers
 - Detailed error messages for debugging
 - Safe handling of cryptographic operations

+## Best Practices

+1. **PRN (Product Reference Number)**:

+   - Generate a unique PRN for each payment
+   - Store it in your database when initiating the payment
+   - Use it to match the payment response with your order

+2. **Payment Verification**:

+   - Always verify the response using `verifyResponse()` method
+   - Check both `PS` (Payment Status) and `RC` (Response Code)
+   - Store the `UID` as it's useful for reconciliation
+   - Implement proper error handling and logging

+3. **Security**:

+   - Keep your `secretKey` secure and never expose it in frontend code
+   - Always verify payments on your backend
+   - Log failed verifications for security monitoring
+   - Use HTTPS for your `returnUrl`

+4. **Error Handling**:
+   - Implement proper try-catch blocks in your verification endpoint
+   - Log errors with relevant transaction details
+   - Provide meaningful feedback to users
+   - Have fallback error pages/routes

 ## Development